Search

 August 8, 2024

-I watched Risky Business again the other night.
-Two quotes stuck with me.
-When Joel Goodson (played by Tom Cruise) asks his college-bound friends, “Doesn’t anyone want to accomplish anything, or do we just wanna make money?”
-To which they all answered, “Make money.”
-And a line at the very end in which Joel recaps the movie, “My name is Joel Goodson.
+I rewatched Risky Business the other night, and two quotes really stuck with me.
+One was Joel Goodson (played by Tom Cruise) asking his college-bound friends, “Doesn’t anyone want to accomplish anything, or do we just wanna make money?” to which they all answered, “Make money.”
+The other was at the very end, in which Joel recaps the movie saying, “My name is Joel Goodson.
 I deal in human fulfillment.
 I grossed over 8 thousand dollars in one night.”

-Basically, of all his friends, Joel was the only one interested in a purpose beyond making money.
-And he was the only one who quickly made it, and enjoyed making it.
+Of all his friends, Joel was the only one interested in a purpose beyond making money.
+Curiously he was also the only one who quickly made it, and actually enjoyed making it.

-Money works in mysterious ways.
-We make it to spend it.
-We work hard or we work easy for it to then spend more of it or turn it into something.
-Clearly, money buys us experiences.
+Yeah, money works in mysterious ways.
+We work hard or we work easy to spend it or turn it into something.
+Money buys us experiences.
 It opens doors, grants us opportunities.
 It permits us an enhancement and exploration of our lives.
-But all too often (especially in America, if I may), its many symbols can greatly overpower its actual purpose.
+But there’s a BUT. lts many symbols can greatly overpower its actual purpose.

-For instance, some of the less obvious acquisitions of money I find quite intriguing.
-Like the fact that, through the image it gives to our lifestyle and possessions, it can buy us “friends” or attention.
-Heck, it can even buy lovers or “good” looks.
-But in these cases, the question to ask is whether these things buy its spender the actual root motive of connection, intimacy, deep joy, self-love… or in Joel Goddson’s words, human fulfillment.
+For instance, some of the less obvious acquisitions of money are quite intriguing.
+Like the fact that, through the image it projects of our lifestyle, it can buy us “friends” or attention.
+It can even buy lovers or “good” looks.
+But in these cases, the question to ask is whether money is actually securing the deeper motives behind these pursuits—connection, intimacy, true joy, self-love… or, in Joel Goddson’s words, human fulfillment.

--With more money, yes, we can buy a bigger, more beautiful house, with gardens and a pool and 6 collector’s cars, but that doesn’t mean it buys us a home.
+-With more money, we can buy a bigger, more beautiful house, with gardens and a pool and collector’s cars, but that won’t mean it buys us a home.

--Money can of course buy us a diamond-dusted Audemar Piguet Royal Oak watch, but it most certainly doesn’t buy us more Time.
+-Money can buy us a diamond-dusted Audemar Piguet Royal Oak watch, but it most certainly doesn’t buy us more Time.

--With money, one can buy a bed dressed in the finest embroidered Matouk sheets.
-But does that buy us sleep or peace of mind?
+-With money, we can buy a bed dressed in the finest embroidered Matouk sheets.
+But will that buy us better sleep or peace of mind?

--More money most certainly can buy us the best food or allow us to dine at the most extravagant restaurants in the world, but that doesn’t mean it will buy us appetite or the joy and art of eating.
+-More money can certainly buy us the best food or allow us to dine at the most extravagant restaurants, but that doesn’t mean it will buy us appetite or the joy and art of eating.

 -Money can buy us the best doctors, or the best plastic surgery, but clearly, it cannot always—even in the most capable of hands—buy us good health, wellbeing, self-esteem or self-love.

--And money can also buy us insurance—of all types and the highest standard for each—yet no, this does not necessarily mean it is buying us safety (and well, the topic of American health insurance is another money-leeching ploy where I could surely go off and lose myself in a rant).
+-And money can also buy us insurance—of all types and the highest standard for each—yet, this doesn’t necessarily mean it is buying us safety (and well, the topic of American health insurance is a money-leeching disgrace, but that’s another chapter).

 If we’re not careful, we can become slaves to the seemingly glittery glory of money.

-There comes a point when MORE MONEY can’t buy us a better coffee or a better suit.
-There comes a point in which more money can’t buy us a better life.
+There comes a point when MORE MONEY can’t buy us better coffee or a better suit.
+There is a point in which more money can’t buy us a better life.

 This brings me to my main point.
-Our 5 senses–as well as and especially our COMMON SENSE–are being compromised big-time.
-We’re not realizing that our air stinks of pollution, our water reeks of chloramine, our trash and waste abounds, and American food (produced by the few multinationals that create the majority of what sits on our supermarket shelves) has no taste (and is killing us slowly but surely).
-TIME TO WAKE UP.
-AND SMELL THE TRUTH!
-Let’s not let money and those with too much power take over our senses, especially our common sense
+Our 5 senses–as well as and especially our COMMON SENSE–are being brutally hijacked.
+We’re not realizing that our air stinks of pollution, our water reeks of arsenic and chloramine, our trash and waste abounds, and American food (produced by the few multinationals that create the majority of what sits abominably on our supermarket shelves) has no taste and is killing us slowly but surely.
+TIME TO WAKE UP AND SMELL THE TRUTH!
+We’ve let money and those with too much power take over our senses, especially our common sense

-It’s most certainly human, and innately necessary, that we seek pleasure in the arts—culinary, music, literature, dance, design, fashion and the fine arts.
+And yet, pleasure—true, embodied, sensory pleasure—remains a fundamental human need.
+We are meant to experience the world through taste, sound, sight, touch, and scent, not just consume its representations.
 But our culture has come to focus more on accumulating the symbols of wealth (power, social status, image) rather than the real wealth the pleasure provides.
 It’s like devouring the image of a restaurant and the photos acquired during the dining experience instead of savoring the actual meal.
 We experience the world through our five senses but fundamentally we’ve made our need for sensory indulgence more conceptual than experiential.
-I’ll never forget sitting at Marchesi Cafe in Via Montenapoleone, Milan, and watching as a beautifully tiered showcasing of mouth-watering canapes and pastries was snapshot for thirty minutes by a group of young tourists and then just stared at—left untouched and untasted—for the remaining time before getting on their way.
+I’ll never forget sitting at Marchesi Cafe in Via Montenapoleone, Milan, and watching as a beautifully tiered showcasing of mouth-watering canapes and pastries was snapped for thirty minutes by a group of young tourists, only to be left untouched—untasted—before they got on their way.
+And so, I ask:

 Do we attend art exhibits or concerts to enrich ourselves or to impress others?
 Do we go to church to feed our spirit or do we go to church to be “good” people?